Course Selection Advice

 Consider Core Courses

 "Core" courses refer to those traditional areas of the law where, regardless of practice area, attorneys can be expected to interact.
 Administrative Law, Corporations, Criminal Procedure, Family Law, and Wills & Trusts are a few examples of core courses.
-These subject areas are also tested on the Colorado Bar Exam, so taking them serves the dual purposes of ensuring a well-rounded understanding of the law and better likelihood of passing the bar.
+These subject areas are also tested on the , so taking them serves the dual purposes of ensuring a well-rounded understanding of the law and better likelihood of passing the bar.

-Explore New Areas and Lead With Curiousity
+Explore New Areas and Lead With Curiosity

 Professor Deborah Cantrell tells students "it's really important to lead with curiousity when you're picking classes. ÌýI think you'll be more excited to learn if you don't feel obligated to be in a class. ÌýI also think it's really important to take different types of classes-- some lecture, some experiential and some smaller, discussion-focused classes. Ìýwhile you're in law school, you still have the freedom to roam in your learning, and you should take full advantage of that."